Coconut Shrimp Recipe

 raw shrimp in bread crumbs.

-Step 1- Bread.
-Coat shrimp in the almond flour, everything except the tail.
-Shake off excess, then dip in the egg mix, then the coconut mixture.
-Continue dredging until all the shrimp is battered.
+Step 2- Bread.
+Coat the shrimp in the almond flour, then the egg mix, then the coconut mixture.
+Continue dredging until all the shrimp are battered.

 fried coconut shrimp.